Excel VLOOKUP Two Criteria

 For example, look at the below table in excel worksheet.

-We have an employee table with quarterly revenue they have generated, on the right-hand side we have employee name & quarter drop-down list, so when we choose the employee name and quarter we should get the revenue details of the selected employee for the selected quarter.
+We have an employee table with quarterly revenue they have generated, on the right-hand side we have employee name & quarter drop-down list in excel, so when we choose the employee name and quarter we should get the revenue details of the selected employee for the selected quarter.

 The problem with VLOOKUP here is when we apply the VLOOKUP two criteria based on employee name we get the first value in the table for the selected employee, for example, look at the below formula applied.